Whatever we’re looking for, music can be the anwswer (or at least part of it)

 Great music helps us feel more human.

-Cacophony serves up great music with a bit of friendly info and context for each piece and why I think it’s important – or how I think it enhances our lives.
-But I trust your ears and I trust the music, so I’m trying not to tell you what to hear or feel!
-Stop me if I am!
+Cacophony serves up great music that you may or may not know, but I think you’ll love. …a bit of friendly info and context for each piece and why I think it’s important, how I think it enhances our lives.
+But I trust your ears and I trust the music, so I’m trying not to tell you what to hear or feel.
+Only that listening to Cacophony helps us ‘Hear more, feel more and ‘be’ more!

 Listen at your leisure; listen again, tell me what you think!